• About

 It could also work as an addition to your favorite smoothie recipe, no doubt contributing some free nutrition, though no one seems to have yet conducted a nutritional analysis on it.

-I tried making them into chips the way you bake kale chips, but the result was underwhelming.
+I tried making waterleaf chips the way you bake kale chips, but the result was underwhelming.
 They were passable, but not especially tasty, so I suggest you stick with kale and try my no-fail baked kale chips recipe instead!

-The raw leaves of Virginia waterleaf taste significantly better when they’ve gotten enough precipitation.
-I harvested a bunch after a dry spell and found them far less pleasant than after a good rain.
-But baked in frittata they worked fine.
+Raw waterleaf tastes significantly better when the plants have gotten enough precipitation.
+I harvested a bunch of waterleaf after a dry spell and found it far less pleasant than after a good rain.
+But baked in frittata it worked fine.
+You might also try it in some of these amaranth leaves recipes or lambs quarter recipes, especially ones with bolder flavors.

 So even if it isn’t the most exciting wild food you might forage this season, having some wild greens in the mix is generally a good thing regardless, right?
 I for one will not say no to free food in my yard when basically nothing else is growing yet.